Best practices for implementing claims successfully.

 }

-When specific resources are requested, an API must first check whether the user should be allowed access.
-In this example, if a user attempts to access data from another company they will be denied access:
+When specific resources are requested, an API must determine whether to allow the requested access.
+In this example, if a user attempts to access data from another supplier they are denied access:

 typescript